 - Gather your documents.
 You’ll get through the process quicker — and get more accurate results — if you have everything on hand before you start.
-The school should list what you need, such as your parents’ most recent tax return, W-2 form and bank statement.
+The school should let you know what you need, such as your parents’ most recent tax return, W-2 form and bank statement.

 - Enter the information.
-The school will need your personal information, such as name, address and birthdate, along with details about your intended major and start date.
-The school may also ask about your academic record from high school, such as GPA, class rank, ACT scores and SAT scores if available.
+The school will ask for your personal information, such as name, address and birthdate, along with details about your intended major and start date.
+It may also ask about your academic record from high school, such as GPA, class rank, ACT scores and SAT scores if available.

 - Read the report.
 Based on the details you provide, the school estimates scholarships, grants and federal student loans you might be eligible for.
 It’ll subtract that amount from the school’s cost of attendance to arrive at your net price.